 Funeral notice for Thomas J. Nevin (1842-1923)

 NEVIN- Funeral of the late Mr. Thomas Nevin, of 270 Elizabeth-street, will move from his residence on Monday Morning (This Day) at 9.30 o’clock, arriving at Cornelian Bay Cemetery at 10 o’clock.
 CLARK BROS., Funeral Undertakers 17 Argyle-street.
 ‘Phone 1077

 Newdegate St. North Hobart

-Soon after Thomas J. Nevin’s death in 1923, five of his six adult children – May, George, William, Minnie and Albert – were resident at 23-27 Newdegate St. North Hobart.
+Soon after Thomas J. Nevin’s death in 1923, four of his six adult children – May, George, William, and Albert – were resident at 23-27 Newdegate St. North Hobart.
 The eldest, Tom Nevin, known as Sonny, had married in 1907 and was living in California by 1920.
+Youngest daughter Minnie married James Drew, also in 1907.
 Eldest daughter May, and periodically the others, attended the Methodist church located one street behind, in Swan Street, which was also attended by a friend of their late father’s, photographer John Watt Beattie.
 At the time of his death in 1930, John Watt Beattie lived at 28 Jordan Hill Road, minutes up the hill from the Nevins’ house in Newdegate Street.